31g33k0/UDP-Joystick/README.md

 1. After uploading, open the Serial Monitor (115200 baud)
 2. The joystick will automatically calibrate - move it in all directions
-3. Connect to the `AP-UDP-Receiver` WiFi network from your device
+3. Automatically connects to the `AP-UDP-Receiver` WiFi network from your device
 4. The ESP32 will start sending UDP packets with joystick data in the format:
    ```
    X: [value], Y: [value], Button: [0/1]